Skip to main content

 • Monsignor Donovan Catholic High School - Well-regarded college-prep high school

-2. Enrollment Note: Private schools in Athens have minority enrollment levels above the state average.
+2. Enrollment Note: : Private schools in Athens have enrollment levels vary compared to state averages.

 3. Higher Education: Athens is home to the University of Georgia (UGA), the state’s flagship university, enriching the community with academic, cultural, and research opportunities.